Thierry Santa: President of the Rally

 Once again an elected official of the opposition, Santa, who had left the general secretariat of The Rally in Virginie Ruffenach, rejoined the structure.
 He succeeded Pierre Froglier following the 2018 independence referendum on an interim basis.
-For the 2019 provincial elections, he allied himself with the Caledonian Republicans in a electoral coalition called, Les Loyalistes forming a tandem with Sonia Backès to lead the list in South Province, the latter taking first place and him second.
+For the 2019 provincial elections, he allied himself with the Caledonian Republicans in an electoral coalition called, Les Loyalistes forming a tandem with Sonia Backès to lead the list in South Province, the latter taking first place and him second.
 The coalition also became a political group at the Congress, and Thierry Santa took over as president.
 They achieved victory with 20 seats out of 40 in the Provincial Assembly, and became the first group of the Congress, with 18 seats out of 54.
 He was succeeded by Alcide Ponga.

 President of the Government of New Caledonia

 Thierry Santa in videoconference with the Prime Minister Japanese Yoshihide Suga on 1 July 2021.

 On 28 June 2019, Thierry Santa was elected president of the government of New Caledonia.
 He took office on 6 July.
 On 9 July, he was also responsible for the coordination and control of the sectors of external relations and civil security, tourist promotion, the strategy for the development of natural resources, the mining code and the social accounts within the government.
 He is government fell apart in 2021.